ValentinVignal/flutter_app_stable/README.md

 ## Constraints go down, sizes go up, parent set position.

 ## Good practices and convention:

 - When a widget takes a sub-widget as a parameter, name it `child`.
 - When a widget takes a list of sub-widgets as a parameter, name it `children`.
 - When a widget take a callback method that returns a widget as a parameter, name it `builder`.
-- Use simpler widget to make the code light-weight
+- Use simpler widget to make the code light-weight.
+Avoid `Container`.

 # Learn more